bendikwa/bendikwa.github.io/_posts/2025-02-06-deploying-grampsweb-on-kubernetes.markdown

 {: .notice--info}

 # Ingress traffic

+This step will be different based on your setup and what you use as an `ingress controller`.
+I include mine just as an example.
+{: .notice--info}

 In my setup, I use Traefik as `Ingress Controller` and Certbot to add TLS, so all I need is to an an ingress and set up DNS to finalize the setup:
 {% highlight yaml %}